Tulsa man who sent bomb threats to U.S. Sen. Jim Inhofe, Rep. Rashida Tlaib sentenced

-A federal judge on Wednesday rejected a binding plea agreement for a man who admitted sending bogus bomb threats to the offices of U.S. Senator Jim Inhofe and Michigan Congresswoman Rashida Tlaib.
+A federal judge on Wednesday rejected a plea agreement for a man who admitted sending bogus bomb threats to the offices of U.S. Sen. Jim Inhofe and Michigan Congresswoman Rashida Tlaib.

 Rather, U.S. District Judge Gregory Frizzell sentenced Jeremy Quenton Bell, 43, to 10 months in prison after rejecting a plea deal with prosecutors that would have given him probation.

+After Frizzell rejected the plea deal, Bell had opted to not withdraw the guilty plea and to accept whatever sentence the judge ordered.

-In rejecting the deal, Frizzell noted that Bell contacted Inhofe again following his initial arrest and after explicitly being told not to do so.
+In rejecting the deal, Frizzell noted that Bell had contacted Inhofe again after his initial arrest and after explicitly being told not to do so.

 “Why should I have confidence you are not going to do that again?”
 Frizzell asked Bell during a hearing in Tulsa federal court.